Who Is Rupert Grint?

-Actor Rupert Grint was born on August 24, 1988, in Harlow, Essex, England.
-Rupert Grint's father, Nigel Grint, is a racing memorabilia dealer, and his mother, Jo Grint, is a homemaker.
-Rupert Grint says that his first ambition in life was to become an ice cream man.
-He recalls, "When I was younger I had sort of—[it] always seemed like a really cool job to be an ice cream man.
-And I thought, why not?"
-Unlike his onscreen persona, Ron Weasley, Grint was a well-behaved child who never showed much inclination toward mischief.
+Unlike his famed onscreen character of Ron Weasley, Grint was a well-behaved child who never showed much inclination toward mischief.
 "I was never the kind of kid who was destined for trouble," he says.
 "Probably the worst thing I did was steal a hairbrush and a Billy Goats Gruff book from a local shop.
 I think I went in with the intention of nicking something and I must have panicked and grabbed the first two things I saw.
 Clearly a life of crime wasn't for me."

 Grint speaks with awe about his first experiences on the set of Harry Potter.
 "Walking into the Great Hall for the first time was absolutely incredible," he recalls.
 "All these effects with all the candles floating in the air, all lit and everything, food on the table, all the flambeaus were lit — it was just incredible, it was the most amazing thing I've ever seen in my life."
 Harry Potter and the Sorcerer's Stone opened in 2001, smashing single-day box office records for U.S. ticket sales.
-The film currently stands as the eighth highest grossing film in history, having sold over $974 million in tickets worldwide.

-Since then, Grint has continued to star as Ron Weasley in all of the Harry Potter sequels: Harry Potter and the Chamber of Secrets (2002), Harry Potter and the Prisoner of Azkaban (2004), Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007) and Harry Potter and the Half-Blood Prince (2009).
-Grint will also star in the upcoming two-part film adaptation of the seventh and final Harry Potter book, Harry Potter and the Deathly Hallows.
-Part I will be released in 2010 with Part II following in 2011.
+Grint continued to play Ron Weasley through the franchise's many sequels: Harry Potter and the Chamber of Secrets (2002), Harry Potter and the Prisoner of Azkaban (2004), Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009) and Harry Potter and the Deathly Hallows — Part I (2010) and Part II (2011).

-In addition to his work in the Harry Potter films, Grint has also appeared in several other film roles.
-He starred in the 2002 kid comedy Thunderpants, and appeared in the well-reviewed 2006 coming-of-age tale Driving Lessons, which Grint called "the first grown-up thing I'd ever really done."
-Grint then struck out into decidedly new territory with the 2009 film Cherrybomb, a less-than-wholesome story in which Grint plays a teenager experimenting with drugs, sex and violence.
-The film also includes Grint's first intimate bedroom scene.
-"It was very nerve-racking and not remotely sexy because the set-up is so mechanical," Grint said.
-"It's a very adult role, just the kind of thing I want to do more of."
+Grint landed other roles amid the Harry Potter run.
+He starred in the 2002 kid comedy Thunderpants, and appeared in the well-reviewed 2006 coming-of-age tale Driving Lessons, which the actor called "the first grown-up thing I'd ever really done."
+Grint then struck out into decidedly new territory with the 2009 film Cherrybomb, a less-than-wholesome story in which he played a teenager experimenting with drugs, sex and violence, before joining the cast of the 2010 dark comedy Wild Target.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!